asifkd012020/open-itg-aws_runbooks/ecr/PLAYBOOK.md

 Use CloudTrail to monitor for anomalous API activity, including calls to/from external IPs or accounts.
 Use AWS Config to track for any configuration drift within ECR and its supporting services, like IAM and CloudTrail.

-### 3. Implement strong infrastructure controls using VPC Endpoints, data management, and monitoring
+### 3. Infrastructure must be secured for monitoring, audit, availability, and access control
 NIST CSF:
 |NIST Subcategory Control|Description|
 |-----------|------------------------|